ubopod/ubo-hal/rgb_ring/README.md

             percentage = 0.5,
             wait = 100)
 ```

+### Fill Down the ring

-Fill up the ring from the first LED
+Fill down the ring from the first LED
 up to the specific LED index

 ```